winitzki/scall/tutorial/programming_dhall.md

 In the context of Dhall, the significance of Ackermann's function is to show a short example of "pathological" Dhall code whose evaluation is   guaranteed to terminate, but in practice will take time beyond any imaginable limit.
 It is also an example of what we will later call a **rogue expression**.
-By this we mean an expression that does not obviously include any large numbers or huge strings, and yet its evaluation cannot complete due to time or memory exhaustion.
+By this we mean an expression like `ackermann 4 4` or `petabyte`.
+At   first sight, a rogue  expression does not contain any excessively large numbers, lists, or strings, and yet its evaluation cannot complete due to time or memory exhaustion.

 ### Factorial

 A simple way of implementing the factorial function in a language that directly supports recursion is to write code like `fact (n) = n * fact (n - 1)`.
-Since Dhall does not directly support recursion, we will reformulate this computation in the form `s(s(...(s(z))...))` with some initial value `z : A` and some function `s : A → A`, where `s` is applied `n` times.
+In Dhall, we must first  reformulate `fact(n)`  in the form `s(s(...(s(z))...))` with some initial value `z : A` and some function `s : A → A`, where `s` is applied `n` times.
 We need to find `A`, `s`, and `z` that permit implementing the factorial function in that way.

 We expect to iterate over `1, 2, ..., n` while computing the factorial.
 It is clear that the accumulator must hold both the current partial result and the iteration count.
-So, we  define the accumulator type as a pair `{ current : Natural, iteration : Natural }`.
+So, we  define the accumulator type as a pair of two `Natural` numbers.
 ```dhall
 let Accum : Type = { current : Natural, iteration : Natural }
 ```